State Oil Fund of Azerbaijan: Others

 In 2025 SOFAZ announced an investment in Italian rail operator Italo – Nuovo Trasporto Viaggiatori S.p.A via a fund vehicle led by U.S.-based Global Infrastructure Partners (GIP) which is part of BlackRock.

 In May 2025 SOFAZ invested a €20 million stake in the private equity fund Azzurra Capital Fund I, managed by the company Azzurra Capital, based in Dubai.

+In July 2025, SOFAZ acquired a 49% stake in 14 solar power plants in Italy operated by Enfinity Global, with a combined capacity of 402 MW, operating under long-term power purchase agreements.

+In October 2025, SOFAZ invested £50 million in London Gatwick Airport alongside Global Infrastructure Partners, part of BlackRock, as part of a major infrastructure investment in Europe.

+SOFAZ works with major global asset managers, including BlackRock, Brookfield, JP Morgan, Franklin Templeton, Blackstone, Neuberger Berman and KKR, to access large-scale international investments.